remibacha/kwClustersR/README.md

 library(stringdist)
 ```

-Load Your keyword list into R. It should contain a column called "Keyword" with all your keywords in it.
+Load your keyword list into R. It should contain a column called "Keyword" with all your keywords in it.
 Check the [keyword_list.xlsx](https://github.com/remibacha/kwClustersR/blob/master/keyword_list.xlsx?raw=true) example.

 ```